Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 - Treat newline as an exclusive delimiter of all statements except

-IFa straight-scan macro and, when dealing with form a), insert the last argument in the following way:MCDEF ZZ AS <%WAT1. > ZZThe first approach is probably the simplest.
+a straight-scan macro and, when dealing with form a), insert the last argument in the following way:MCDEF ZZ AS <%WAT1. > ZZThe first approach is probably the simplest.

 - Many L-maps will wish to recognise

-THEN GO TOas a special case, in order to generate better code.
+as a special case, in order to generate better code.

-IF ConditionGeneral Form
+ConditionGeneral Form

-The condition of anIFstatement can have the following form:
+statement can have the following form:

-&means `and' and|means `or' (note that `and' and `or' cannot both occur in the same condition).
+means `or' (note that `and' and `or' cannot both occur in the same condition).

 A relation can have the following forms: